ScriptRaccoon/tailwind-benchmark-2/README.md

-# Tailwind Benchmark Nr.
-2
+# Tailwind Benchmark No. 2

 ## What this is about

 This benchmark evaluates the marketing claim that Tailwind produces smaller builds.

 I already did [another benchmark](https://github.com/ScriptRaccoon/tailwind-benchmark) before which deals with a basic landing page.
 This time, it is just an HTML page with the same card, copied 100 times.
 This does not happen in practice, but when the same card is used over multiple pages, 100 times in total, the results will be similar.

 The CSS version is found in the subfolder `CSS`.
 The Tailwind version is found in the subfolder `Tailwind`.
 For better comparison, the (quite big) Tailwind CSS reset was replaced with the same, more simple one, used in the CSS version.